braindoorg/s3-glue-redshift-guide/README.md

   1. Navigate to the S3 dashboard: <https://s3.console.aws.amazon.com/s3/home>
   2. Click **+ Create bucket**
   3. Enter a **Bucket name** and then keep clicking **Next** through all creation screens accepting default values
-  4. Once the bucket is created, upload one file appropriate for your project for testing purposes
+  4. Once the bucket is created, upload one file/folder appropriate for your project

 Note: You may choose to store files within folders instead of keeping them at the root of the S3 bucket.
 If you do, you need to incorporate this in later settings that reference the S3 bucket configuration.